-We would like to thank Ms Suei-Nee Wong, a senior librarian in the medical library of the National University Singapore, for her assistance in the development of literature search strategy.
+Acknowledgements We would like to thank Ms Suei-Nee Wong, a senior librarian in the medical library of the National University Singapore, for her assistance in the development of literature search strategy.

-Contributors

-LX, AHLL, TCL, DRK and JT designed the search.
-LX conducted the search and narrative analysis.
-SY, AHLL, YYL, WF, TCL, DRK and JT contributed to the data interpretation and editing of the manuscript.
-LX drafted the manuscript.
-All authors read and approved the final manuscript.
+Contributors LX, AHLL, TCL, DRK and JT designed the search.
+LX conducted the search, extracted and analysed the data, and drafted the manuscript.
+SY, AHLL, YYL, WF, TCL, DRK and JT contributed to the interpretation of the data and editing of the manuscript.
+All authors read and approved the final version of the manuscript.
+JT is the guarantor for this work.